mdn/content/files/en-us/learn/javascript/first_steps/what_is_javascript/index.md

 Here we are selecting a button (line 1), then attaching an event listener to it (line 3) so that when the button is clicked, the `updateName()` code block (lines 5–8) is run.
 The `updateName()` code block (these types of reusable code blocks are called "functions") asks the user for a new name, and then inserts that name into the button text to update the display.

-If you swapped the order of the first two lines of code, it would no longer work — instead, you'd get an error returned in the [browser developer console](/en-US/docs/Learn/Common_questions/Tools_and_setup/What_are_browser_developer_tools) — `TypeError: button is undefined`.
+If you swapped the order of the first two lines of code, it would no longer work — instead, you'd get an error returned in the [browser developer console](/en-US/docs/Learn/Common_questions/Tools_and_setup/What_are_browser_developer_tools) — `Uncaught ReferenceError: Cannot access 'button' before initialization`.
-This means that the `button` object does not exist yet, so we can't add an event listener to it.
+This means that the `button` object does not initialization yet, so we can't add an event listener to it.

 > **Note:** This is a very common error — you need to be careful that the objects referenced in your code exist before you try to do stuff to them.